 But, before we look at the full list, I want to highlight that I have listed them all in the past tense.
 When writing or updating your resume all previous experience should be in past-tense and the present-tense should be used for current jobs.
 Take a look at this post for more tips on updating your resume.

-50+ Powerful Action Verbs You Need To Use On Your Resume
+Here is Your List of 50+ Powerful Action Verbs You Need to Use on Your Resume

 Can you see how using these strong action verbs will elevate your resume and set you apart from other job candidates?